+Line 1.
+Generally, the eligible basis of a building for its entire 15-year compliance period is the amount of eligible basis entered on Form 8609, line 7b (Part II, line 1b, on the 1988 and 1991 revisions).

-Residential rental property may qualify for the credit even though part of the building in which the residential units are located is used for commercial use.
-To figure the eligible basis of such property, do not include the cost of the nonresidential rental property.
-However, you may generally include the basis of common areas or tenant facilities, such as swimming pools or parking areas, provided there is no separate fee for the use of these facilities and they are made available on a comparable basis to all tenants in the project.
-See section 42(d).
-Basis increases for buildings placed in service after December 31, 1989.-In order to increase the allocated credit for buildings in certain high-cost areas, the housing credit agency may increase the eligible basis of buildings located in these areas (after adjustments, if any, for Federal subsidies and grants).
-The agency may make this increase under the high-costarea provisions of section 42(d)(5)(C).
+Basis increases for buildings in certain high-cost areas.
+In order to increase the allocated credit for buildings in certain high-cost areas, the housing credit agency may increase the eligible basis of buildings located in these areas (after adjustments, if any, for Federal subsidies and grants).
+The agency may make this increase under the high-cost-area provisions of section 42(d)(5)(C).

-The agency shows the increased percentage of the eligible basis in Part I, line 3b of Form 8609.
+The agency shows the increased percentage of the eligible basis in Part I, line 3b, of Form 8609.
+The eligible basis entered on Form 8609 should reflect the percentage increase.